Youth Perspectives on Privacy and Equality in Networked Spaces

 Burkell, J., and Gosse, C. (Forthcoming 2020).
 Misogyny under the microscope: Emphasizing the social and cultural effects of face-swapping technology.
 Digital Culture and Society.

-Dunn, S., Bailey, J,. and Msosa,Y. (Forthcoming 2020).
-“Stand by Me: The Benefits and Risks of Bystander Intervention in Preventing Rape Culture on Campus” in Critical Conversations about Sexual Violence on University Campuses: New Challenges, Novel Solutions, Diane Crocker, Joanne Minaker, Amanda Nelund (eds).
+Dunn, S., Bailey, J,. and Msosa,Y. (2020).
+“Stand by Me: Viewing Bystander Intervention Programming Through an Intersectional Lens” in Critical Conversations about Sexual Violence on University Campuses: New Challenges, Novel Solutions, Diane Crocker, Joanne Minaker, Amanda Nelund (eds).

-Bailey, J., and Burkell, J. (Forthcoming 2020).
+Bailey, J., and Burkell, J. (2020).
 Legal remedies for online attacks: Young people’s perspectives.
 The Annual Review of Interdisciplinary Justice Research, 9.

 Burkell, J., and Gosse, C. (2019).
 Nothing new here: Emphasizing the social and cultural context of deepfakes.
 First Monday.
 24(12).